 Autism is a complicated disorder that medically has many overlapping features.
 In our patient’s we see a wide range of systems affected.
 The diagnosis that Autism brings however focuses on the developmental and behavioral aspects due to the nature of this being a behavioral focused diagnosis.
 I however believe that the underling pathophysiology easily affects the outcome one sees behavioral.

 The main treatment outcomes need to encompass a wide range of providers.
-That’s another reason why autism awareness is needed.
-At Serenity Health Care our team will be looking for the medical and comorbid condition’s that do affect the well-being of the person with Autism.
-When a person is evaluated head to toe many physical findings are clues into the well-being of that patient.
+That's another reason why autism awareness is needed.
+At Serenity Health Care, our team will be looking for the medical and comorbid condition’s that do affect the well-being of the person with Autism.
+When a person is evaluated head to toe, many physical findings are clues into the well-being of that patient.
 For example, is there easy fatigability?
 A practitioner would start to evaluate that person’s sleep, muscle tone, and diet.
 Simple changes in any of these areas will allow for improved outcomes in well-being.
 Functional medicine takes each area of that person that is affected and further evaluates it.
 For example, sleep maybe disrupted due to a neurotransmitter imbalance.
-Muscle tone is a reflection on the mitochondrial function, and/or if there is chronic immune deregulation.
+Muscle tone is a reflection of the mitochondrial function, and/or if there is chronic immune deregulation.
 Diet can be affected by the patient’s sensory choice of foods and/or allergens that may be affecting their behavior due to the allergen being irritating to their immune system.

 My hope for this month and beyond: All practitioners involved in Autism will stop with the rhetoric.
 Instead, take a stand for treatment and look to solutions in the care of the person diagnosed with Autism.
 Help raise autism awareness.